Last updated date: Reason for update:

 Section D: Safety Analysis Report

-Section E: Plans & Arrangements
+Section E: Plans and Arrangements

 There is no predetermined format for supplying this information.
 The applicant may either describe the plans and arrangements in the space provided or may reference suitable organisational documents.
-If the latter option is taken, the applicant must clearly indicate on the application form where the relevant information can be found within accompanying documents and provide the full title, version/edition, and approval date.
+If the latter option is taken, the applicant must clearly indicate on the application form where the relevant information can be found within accompanying documents, and provide the full title, version/edition, and approval date.

 A brief description of what is expected in the plans and arrangements is provided below.
 For more detailed information, refer to Regulatory Guide: Plans and Arrangements for Managing Safety.